pwntr/samba-alpine-docker/README.md

 # samba-alpine
 A simple and super lightweight Samba docker container, based on the latest Alpine Linux base image 🐧🐋💻.

+By default, the share will be accessible read-only for everyone, with write access for user "rio" with password "letsdance".
+See smb.conf for details, or feel free to use your own config (see below).

 Runs Samba's smbd and nmbd within the same container, using supervisord.
 Due to the fact that nmbd wants to broadcast and become the "local master" on your subnet, you need to supply the "--net=host" flag to make the server visible to the hosts subnet (likely your LAN).